gabriel-hahn/spotify-player-react-redux/README.md

 ## Tests

-Inside each project, run the follow command to execute all tests:
+Inside each project, run the following command to execute all tests:

 ```sh
 $ yarn test